Phone

 Boosting Innovation Culture

-Knowing that SR&ED credits are available encourages teams to experiment and innovate.
+Knowing that SR&ED credits reward experimentation motivates teams to innovate and take on challenging projects.

 Improving Investor Confidence

-Investors see SR&ED credits as a sign of R&D commitment and financial stewardship.
+Investors view SR&ED participation as a sign of long-term R&D commitment and sound financial management.

 Creating Long-Term Tax Efficiency